 The following Five Year Vision and 2013 Park Goals were developed during a collaborative staff workshop in October 2012.
-For a PDF Version of the MNRR Five Year Vision and 2013 Park Goals click here...
+Visit the document (1.62 Mb).

 Five Year Vision

 1. Establish Friends Group - in the next 5 years, establish a fully functioning "Friends of the MNRR" group to allow the park greater flexibility and expand opportunities for protecting and enhancing the ORVs of the park and educational benefits to the local community.
 (Update: The Friends of the Missouri National Recreational River was established in July 2015.
 Visit their website for more information.)

 2. Improve Recreation Opportunities and Use - in the next five years, promote and expand recreational opportunities and visitor use by increasing facilities and providing informative, recreational information and materials to local and regional communities.